 Once you are confident that you’ve found the right pet, the counselor will assist you by processing the adoption paperwork and updating the pet's microchip registration records.
 (We'll notify 24 Petwatch™, an international pet recovery service, that you are the pet's new owner.)
 You'll get an “important paper packet” containing a welcome sheet, training tips, records of the pet's history and vaccinations, and other helpful paperwork.
 In most cases, you can take your new pet home with you the same day you come in.
 Once you get home, remember to:

-- Confirm via email your Shelter Care pet insurance (provided to you free for 30 days)
+- Confirm via email your 24Petwatch Pet Insurance (provided to you free for 30 days)

 - Set an appointment with a veterinarian for your pet’s next round of vaccinations.